ShephaliJain/Shephali_Jain_Portfolio_Projects/README.md

 # Shephali_Data_Analyst_Portfolio_Projects
-# Shephali_Data_Analysis_Portfolio ## This repository contains my portfolio projects using MS Excel, MS SQL Server, R, SSIS, Tableau, MS Power BI and Python libraries such as Pandas, Matplotlib, Seaborn &amp; Plotly.
+## This repository contains my portfolio projects using MS Excel, MS SQL Server, R, SSIS, Tableau, MS Power BI and Python libraries such as Pandas, Matplotlib, Seaborn &amp; Plotly.
 If you have any question, feel free to contact me on sheff.jain@gmail.com or through [my LinkedIn](https://www.linkedin.com/in/shephali-jain/)